dmvaldman/dmvaldman.github.io/_posts/2024-07-11-schizorationality.md

 I'm going to show how Bayes' rule can lead to confirmation bias, but feel free to skip if you don't have the requisite background.
 To acquire such background, I recommend [this book](https://www.amazon.com/Probability-Theory-Science-T-Jaynes/dp/0521592712).

 Let $c$ be some claim, for example, $c = $ "Global warming is caused by human activity" and let $\bar{c}$ be its opposite.
-You are met with some new evidence $e =$ "A study from Harvard supporting $c$".
-However, you distrust the evidence's conclusion and have an alternate hypothesis "Academics have a liberal bias" that accounts for the evidence but supports $\bar{c}$ rather than $c$.
+You are met with some new evidence $e =$ "A study from Harvard linking global warming to human activity".
+However, you distrust the evidence and have an alternate hypothesis "Academics have a liberal bias" that accounts for the evidence but supports $\bar{c}$.
 Moreover, you believe in this alternate hypothesis more than you do that $e$ accounts for $c$

 $$P(e|\bar{c}) > P(e|c)$$